chicagokid88/intro-compsci/README.md

-# intro_compsci
+# Introduction to Computer Science in Python
-Introduction to Computer Science in Python (Online Courses)
+Code assignments for an online class